Sheriff-Unit-3/circuits/README.md

 * Indicator, has a red light that lights up.
 * Lamp, white light node.
 * Vanish, vanishes when powered up.

+Items:
+* Circuit Board, used in crafting recipes as a processing unit.
+* Light Bulb, used in anything that lights up.
+* Wrench, like the screwdriver, left over from old version of the mod.

 ## Mods Supported
 Mods currently supported: